mainmatter/svelte-workshop/slides/6-sveltekit-server.md

 	}
 };
 ```

+Note:

-this function receives the special sveltekit request event (native request + sveltekit additions) - more info in the docs
+This function receives the special sveltekit request event (native request + sveltekit additions) - more info in the docs

-we can do server side logic here without having to go to our API
+We can do server side logic here without having to go to our API

-sveltekit provides us with useful helper functions for common responses like redirect, fail, error and json - available for any point in which sveltekit can return a server response
+SvelteKit provides us with useful helper functions for common responses like redirect, fail, error and json - available for any point in which sveltekit can return a server response

 anything returned from the action will populate the `page.form` property